 - Go into edit mode for the unmapped New Relic user type attribute.

 - Configure it based on how you want to set the user type.
-To learn about why you'd set them as basic users or full users, see User type.
+To learn about choosing user type, see User type.
 Learn more about Okta attribute mappings.

 Once these steps are completed, you're able to see your users in New Relic by going to the User management UI.
 Now that your users are present in New Relic, you must grant them access to specific roles on specific accounts.
 If this is not done, your users don't yet have access to New Relic.
 To learn how to do this, see: